GillesArcas/galerie/README.md

 ## Presentation

-A gallery is created (or updated)  with the `--gallery` command.
+A gallery is created with the `--gallery` command.
 This command, followed by the name of the root directory of the gallery, requires to give the name of the media directory with the option `--sourcedir`.

 `$ galerie --gallery /foo/bar/mygallery --sourcedir /spam/egg/mypictures`